 Jobble payments are all processed and calculated based on business days or weekdays.
 Payments are not processed on weekends or holidays when banks are closed.

 If you were added to the job late or removed from the job, you are still expected to be paid out for any approved hours worked.
 If you are marked a No-Show, that means the hiring manager did not approve any hours worked for payment.
-You can appeal a No-Show if you provide proof of work.
+You can appeal a No-Show if you provide proof of work, by reaching out to our support team.

 You will receive an email notification when a payment has been made to your Jobble account.
 After a payment is made to your account, the funds could be immediately available or take a few days of processing time depending on your bank account.